Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/index.md

 **The DSC is a software component integrated into the digital platform where privacy-related data is exchanged among participants.** It gives participants (providers and consumers) a central point for managing data-related requests (e.g., information, access grants).

 ## Constraints

-The DSC shall support compliance with GDPR.
+The DSC shall support legal compliance with data protection regulations (e.g., GDPR).

 ## Stakeholders